 Replace

-With this option, you can replace old credentials with new ones.
-On the Bindings page, you’ll find more options to specify old (previous) and new credential values.
+Use this option to replace old credentials with new ones.
+On the Bindings page, you’ll find more options to specify previous and new credential values.
+For more information, see Replacing credentials in bulk.

 Cardholder group operation